T-J-D-Cavey/my-web-dev-blog/content/posts/007-testing-the-waters-of-generative-ui-tooling.md

 isFeatured: true
 ---

+## Want to play the game?
+[Click here to check it out](https://battleships-commander-of-the-seas.vercel.app/)
 ## The Mission: Why AI?

 The mission was straightforward: build a fun, visually engaging web version of Battleships while maximizing the use of free AI tools.
 As a self-taught, hobbyist developer, I aimed to put modern Large Language Models (LLMs) and popular generative design platforms to the test, exploring their true capabilities beyond the advertisements.